Isayso/PlaylistEditor/README.md

 ### Installing

 Unzip and run the exe file.
+No install necessary.

 ```